 Key Concerns Addressed

+Can be implemented under the current TO structure.

+If the framework for for-profit transmission expansion is developed this would allows a basis for a for-profit transmission owner to compete with generation for cost-effective expansion.

 Reduces delays due to allocation, and the overriding delay in energy commodity reduction.

 Avoids detailed allocation calculations, since only one party would pay.